bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

 A tool to keep track of GU teaching hours for IEG courses.
 Given a course schedule (downloaded from TimeEdit as a .xlsx file), the function provides a table of hours in different activity categories, as well as the total GU hours, per teacher.
 For now, this requires an English version of the schedule to be downloaded from TimeEdit but we can make a Swedish version easily if that is of interest.
 The tool uses one R function: `count_hours.R`

 ### Arguments
-`infile`: A course schedule (downloaded from TimeEdit as a .xls file - **currently must be in English, including column headings!**).
+  - `infile`: A course schedule (downloaded from TimeEdit as a .xls file - **currently must be in English, including column headings!**).
 If the path is not included, this needs to be located in the working directory.

-`outfile`: The desired name of the output file (ending in .csv or .xlsx).
+  - `outfile`: The desired name of the output file (ending in .csv or .xlsx).
 If the path is not included, it will be saved in the working directory.

-`course_leader`: The name of the course leader for assigning administration hours.
+  - `course_leader`: The name of the course leader for assigning administration hours.
+  - `exclude_no_teacher`: Disregard information from class sessions with no teacher named.
+  - `admin_hours`: Assign administrative hours to the course leader (default is 40 hrs).

 ### Required packages
 A few packages are required for this function to work: